sxthimons/frac_curation/README.md

 -   'feather'

+-   'skimr'

+-   'timetk'

 Optional (but really nice):

 -   'esquisse'

-Suggested to have packages installed and the files downloaded and read into the environment, or cached into 'feather' files.
+Suggested to have packages installed, the files downloaded and read into the environment, or cached into 'feather' files.
 The frac_raw object should be around \~2.4 GB in size (6.5 M rows).